cargo-bins/cargo-binstall/docs/ipv6-dns-remediation.md

       (the `Ok` arm is untouched).
 - [x] `ip_strategy` remains `Ipv4AndIpv6`.

-Implemented: §5.1 option 1 (skip scoped entries) and §5.2 (public-DNS fallback transport ordering).
+Implemented: §5.1 option 1 (skip scoped entries), §5.1.1 (opportunistic encryption for salvaged nameservers) and §5.2 (public-DNS fallback transport ordering).
 Blocked: §5.1 option 2 (honour link-local servers via scope id) — not possible with hickory-resolver 0.26.1, see §5.1 for the dependency limitation and the `--no-default-features` workaround for the IPv6-only-LAN case.